redbear/STM32-Arduino/README.md

 For Board Package v0.2.3, there are only a few BLE examples, we will add more as soon as possible including BLE Central role examples.

-# Known Issues

-Sketches compiled (.bin) cannot be uploaded using DFU-UTIL, since there is no CRC32 added at the end, if you need to deploy the bin file to others without the source of your sketch, use the crc.sh in the utils folder to add CRC-32 checksum, this will be fixed in board package v0.2.4, hopefully.